CRIME AND INTELLIGENCE MANAGER

 THE SELECTION PROCESS will be job related and will consist of one or more of the following: an evaluation of related education, experience and accomplishments, written tests, interview, or other assessment methods.
-The Department of Neighborhood Services reserves the right to call only the most qualified candidates to oral exams, performance tests, or personal interviews.
+The Department of Employee Relations and the Milwaukee Police Department reserve the right to call only the most qualified candidates to oral, performance tests or personal interviews.
 Information from the selection process will be used to make a hiring decision.

 - Transcripts, resumes, and copies of certifications should be submitted with the application or sent via email to email@example.com by the application closing date.

 - If you would like assistance completing an application, please contact the Department of Employee Relations at (414) 286-3751 or firstname.lastname@example.org.

 - The Department of Employee Relations is located at City Hall, 200 E. Wells St., Room 706, Milwaukee, WI 53202.